Skip to content

 import proteus

-At runtime, the shim discovers installed backend entry points and prefers the highest-priority backend:
+At runtime, the shim discovers installed backend entry points and prefers the highest-priority compatible backend:

 Packaging Model